Wet Weather Footwear: Picking the Right Boot

 It is no surprise rain boots can be quite flat and due to the roomier toe box, allow for more excessive movement in the feet.
 Either look for boots with supportive insoles or ones with removable insoles to place your own custom orthotics or over-the-counter insoles.
 This can also help with heel slip issues.
 Some brands like Bogs have supportive molded insoles.

-Make sure your boots have good grip, to prevent slipping and sliding on wet ground.
+Make sure your boots have good grip, to prevent slipping and sliding on the wet ground.

 Adjustable uppers such as laces, straps or Velcro allow for a better fitting shoe as you can tighten it up to get a secure fit.
 Obviously, this would be harder to find with a gumboot.
 The pictured example is the Sorel Tivoli.